-Biology-Advanced Studies (Quality Core)
+Biology-Advanced Studies

 Usually taken after a comprehensive initial study of biology, Biology-Advanced Studies courses cover biological systems in more detail.
 Topics that may be explored include cell organization, function, and reproduction, energy transformation, human anatomy and physiology, and the evolution and adaptation of organisms.
+There will be a .5 weighted grade assigned to the GPA of this class.
+If a student drops the class at any time during the year, the weighted grade will not be awarded.